tessercat/pbx-amd64/README.md

 This repo contains
 FreeSWITCH binaries and module config for a simple FreeSWITCH-based SIP PBX.
+Most module config
-Configuration other than module auto-load config is via `mod_xml_curl`.
+and all directory/dialplan/phrase config is via `mod_xml_curl`.

 The binaries and module config